FreyGeospatial/freygeospatial.github.io/_pages/about.md

 permalink: /about/
 ---

 \[Geo\]Data is my professional portfolio, blog, and repository of self-made tutorials.
-Here, I will make connections between all things GIS and data, while focusing on these areas: (1) automation, (2) reproducibility, (3) software development, and (4) \[geospatial\] data science.
+Here, I will make connections between all things GIS and data, while focusing on these areas: (1) automation, (2) reproducibility, (3) software development and data engineering, (4) \[geospatial\] data science, and (5) business intelligence.

 ## Jordan Frey